contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 User can edit every part of the request:

+ * method
  * URL (including query parameters)
- * method
  * headers
  * body (according to the method the body part cannot be edited)

 The list of proposed methods can be extended via the settings.
-This usage is a little beyond the scope of this simple vademecum.
+This usage is a little beyond the scope of this simple vademecum and will be described here.

-The query parameters can be enter directly in the URL text field of in a simple tabular form.
+The query parameters can be enter directly in the URL text field or in a simple tabular form.

-The headers can be edited either as simple tabular form or as a raw block of text (in this case, you have to conform to the [syntax of HTTP headers](https://tools.ietf.org/html/rfc7230#section-3.2)).
+The headers can be edited either as simple tabular form or as a raw block of text.
+I the latter case, you have to comply with the [syntax of HTTP headers](https://tools.ietf.org/html/rfc7230#section-3.2).

-The editor of the body part is a little bit more complex and at the same time still intuitive to use.
+The editor of the body part is a little bit more complex as it covers several cases and is at the same time still intuitive to use.
 It guides you to manually edit:

- * simple text payloads
+ * simple text plain payloads
  * Json/XML/HTTP payloads with syntax coloration
- * Web forms or multipart payloads [cf definition](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4)
+ * Web forms or multipart form payloads [cf definition](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4)

-It also helps you also to upload files from your drives.
-Please note that these contents are not persisted.
-Which means that you can't run such requests using the Maven Plugin, and that after reloading the request you will have to upload again the file.
+The editor of the body part also helps you also to upload files from your drives.
+Please note that these contents are not persisted which means two things:

+ * you will have to upload again the file after reloading the request .
+ * you can't run such requests using the Maven Plugin,

 # Edition helpers